NY, US · AI law tracker

 What is S4457?

-New York Senate Bill S4457 proposes the Biometric Privacy Act, mandating private entities holding biometric data to establish written policies [1].
-These policies must detail retention schedules and permanent destruction guidelines, either when the initial collection purpose is fulfilled or within three years of the individual's last interaction, whichever occurs first [1].
+New York Senate Bill S4457 proposes a Biometric Privacy Act, obligating private entities holding biometric identifiers or information to create a written policy [1].
+This policy must outline a retention schedule and guidelines for permanently destroying such data once its initial collection purpose is met, or within three years of the individual's last interaction with the entity, whichever occurs first [2].
 Primary source →

 Why does S4457 matter?